- 24/7 Free Consultation: (888) 424-5757 Tap Here To Call Us

 A prolapsed cord occurs when the umbilical cord slips through the birth canal before or alongside the baby during delivery.
 This can cause the cord to become compressed between the baby’s head and the mother’s uterus, cutting off blood and oxygen supply.

-Umbilical cord prolapse is a medical emergency that requires immediate action, such as an emergency C-section, to prevent brain injury or stillbirth.
+Prolapse is a medical emergency that requires immediate action, such as an emergency C-section, to prevent brain damage or stillbirth.

 Nuchal Cord (Cord Around the Neck)